lucario1001/Nintendo-Homebrew-FAQ/3DS.md

       1) Wait 1 week, and perform a system transfer from target back to source
       2) Format one of the consoles.
 Formatting does not affect CFW.
 **Warning:**  Going online with both consoles simultaneously will lead to unintended consequences, including but not limited to temporary disruption of connectivity.

+***GodMode9 and Other B9S Payload Questions***

+**Q: How do I use GodMode9?**
+A: Please look at this page (<https://3ds.guide/godmode9-usage>) for general GodMode9 usage.
+If what you wish to do is not mentioned here, ask in the assistance channels.

+**Q: How do I boot into GodMode9 or Luma's configuration?**
+A: Hold start when turning your system on to boot into GodMode9.
+If you see a list of tools, just select the one you wish to use.
+Hold select when turning your system on to enter Luma's configuration window.

 ***CFW Installation and flashcarts***